-- Our lost and found is in the gym. - Smaller items are in the office. - Please put names on outer clothing and lunch boxes. - Unclaimed lost and found items are donated to charity at the end of each school quarter or sooner. - Parents can contact the bus barn at 935-1969 for items lost on the bus.
+- Our lost and found is in the main hallway. - Smaller items are in the office. - Please put names on outer clothing and lunch boxes. - Unclaimed lost and found items are donated to charity at the end of each school guarter or sooner. - Parents can contact the bus barn at 935-1969 for items lost on the bus.